bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:06:35

-Yeah and it might be worth reminding the listener that so what you're doing here is you're funding your own or like putting a trivial amount in your own multi-sig address and then immediately spending from that multi-sig address and the reason you have to do the latter is because you reveal the keys when you're spending not when you're receiving.
+It might be worth reminding the listener that so what you're doing here is you're funding your own or like putting a trivial amount in your own multi-sig address and then immediately spending from that multi-sig address and the reason you have to do the latter is because you reveal the keys when you're spending not when you're receiving.
 So in order for the rest of the world to see what your keys are you have to spend from it.

 Aaron: 00:06:58

-Right, yeah that's a good addition indeed when you're spending to...
+That's a good addition indeed when you're spending to...
 Well anyway no need to repeat you're right.
 Okay so

 Sjors: 00:07:05

-Then the OP_RETURN message that's in the outputs of this transaction can communicate any other piece of information to the world.
+Then the `OP_RETURN´ message that's in the outputs of this transaction can communicate any other piece of information to the world.

 Aaron: 00:07:12

-Yeah, you can basically communicate text in this output.
+You can basically communicate text in this output.
 So the text we're communicating here is a JSON message, and it includes the instructions for how to pay to this account.
 That's the main thing it includes.

 Sjors: 00:07:26

-Yeah, I doubt it's actually JSON.
+I doubt it's actually JSON.

 Aaron: 00:07:29